freealise/freealise/aq/README.md

+_dream_: global positive nationalist movement like Zionism which is sincere but does not last as it is led by idealistic Christians, although if it is led by Jews might succeed

-_Ad script_: reporter on location is contacted by news announcer among apocalyptic current events, responding that nothing is happening except the normal which looks like a miracle.
+_ad script_: reporter on location is contacted by news announcer among apocalyptic current events, responding that nothing is happening except the normal which looks like a miracle.

 text-based language learning game with IRL simulation (Maslow pyramid)
 = interactive phrasebook | dictionary | 'mad libs' with AI